Contributing to libEnsemble

 libEnsemble uses the Gitflow model.
 Contributors should branch from, and make pull requests to, the develop branch.
 The main branch is used only for releases.
 Pull requests may be made from a fork, for those without repository write access.

 Code should pass flake8 tests, allowing for the exceptions given in the flake8 file in the project directory.
 Python code should be formatted using the latest version of black by running the following in the base libensemble directory:

 Issues may include reporting bugs or suggested features.
 Administrators will add issues, as appropriate, to the project board at

 By convention, user branch names should have a <type>/<name> format, where example types are feature, bugfix, testing, docs, and experimental.
-Administrators may take a hotfix branch from the master, which will be merged into master (as a patch) and develop.
-Administrators may also take a release branch off develop and then merge this branch into master and develop for a release.
+Administrators may take a hotfix branch from the main, which will be merged into main (as a patch) and develop.
+Administrators may also take a release branch off develop and then merge this branch into main and develop for a release.
 Most branches should relate to an issue or feature.

 libEnsemble is distributed under a 3-clause BSD license (see LICENSE).
 The act of submitting a pull request (with or without an explicit Signed-off-by tag) will be understood as an affirmation of the following: